github/ai-assessment-comment-labeler/README.md

 ## How It Works
 High level flow:
 1. Issue receives a trigger label (e.g. `request ai review`).
-2. Action runs and gathers all issue labels.
+2. Action runs and gathers all labels applied to the issue.
 3. Each label is checked against your `labels_to_prompts_mapping` list.
 4. For each matched prompt file:
    - System prompt + model + max tokens are resolved (overrides from workflow inputs if provided).